theiostream/theos-ref/2_1_1_4_SCHEMATA.md

 This section pertains to:

-* The creation and use of Theos schemas (nicknamed "Schemata")
+* The creation and use of Theos schemas ("Schemata")

 ## Concept

 Schemas are a way to manage a group of [specific master variables](./2_1_1_4_SCHEMATA.md#affected-variables) which can have their effect easily turned off or on.

 An example is the built-in `debug` schema, which when enabled adds extra options to CFLAGS.

 ## Enabling